Curriculum

 Generics enable stronger type checks at compile time and can be used to develop robust and reusable code components.

-Using a traditional approach, we will have to create 2 classes since we have 2 types of data i.e. Number(Integer) and Text(String).
+Using a traditional approach, you have to create 2 classes since we have 2 different types of data, i.e., Number(Integer) and Text(String).

 Create a class NumberPrinter for Printing Numbers